-These islands contain a fascinating fusion of Native, European, and African cultures blended together with others from across Central, South, and North America.
+These islands contain a fascinating fusion of Native, European, and African cultures blended together with others from across the Americas.
 It's well worth taking a break from the sun, sand, and water to explore and learn about their local people and their history.

-Long before Columbus set foot in the Bay Islands in 1502, there was a sizeable indigenous population living here thriving off the rich aquatic life that surround these magical islands.
-Known as the Paya, these indigenous inhabitants were used as slaves in mines in mainland Honduras during the Spanish colonization period.
+Long before Columbus set foot in the Bay Islands in 1502, there was a sizeable indigenous population living here thriving off the rich aquatic life that surrounds these magical islands.
+Known as the Paya, these indigenous inhabitants were used as slaves in mainland Honduras during the Spanish colonization period.
 The centuries that followed witnessed a power struggle over control of the Bay Islands between Spanish and British rule, conditions which led to an influx of peoples from different parts of the world, most notably enslaved Africans and exiles from the Lesser Antilles.
 The Bay Island’s strategic location as a point of interception for valuable cargo leaving the coast of Honduras on Spanish ships on route to Europe also prompted a frenzied era of piracy, a theme that still resonates today.
-For example, Coxen Hole the capital of Roatan, is aptly named after a British pirate by the name of John Coxon.

 With this vast cultural richness, The Bay Islands provides vacationers with more than just a beautiful Caribbean island to soak up the sun and explore nature; it offers visitors the opportunity to expand their horizons and learn more about another culture and its unparalleled history.